The Power of Owning Your Story

 The Nobel Prize-winning novelist William Faulkner once wrote, “The past is never dead.
 It’s not even past.”

-For many of us, this quote has a frustrating ring of truth.
-Habits and narratives are replayed in different relationships and across different eras of our lives.
+This quote rings true for many of us.
+Our habits and narratives are often replayed in different relationships and across different eras of our lives.

-Emotional agility allows us to move away from patterns that no longer serve us and toward new spaces of growth.
-The key is to be thoughtful about why we hold onto old habits and about why they no longer fit into our lives.
-Simply “banishing” problem behaviors outright often does not work.
+Emotional agility allows us to move away from patterns that no longer serve us and toward new growth.
+It asks us to question why we’re holding onto certain old habits and whether we can make space for new behaviors.

 Say you often respond harshly when your spouse or partner asks you to wash the dishes.
 Ask yourself:

-• Why is it that this specific request is so irksome to you?
+• Why do you find this specific request so irritating?

-As I discuss in Emotional Agility, we all enter the present marked by our past experiences, traumas, and problems, but looking at the world through the lens of our personal past can prevent us from seeing the situation accurately.
+Perhaps you were in a previous relationship in which the house chores felt out of balance, with you bearing the brunt of the work.
+As I discuss in Emotional Agility, we all enter the present marked by our past experiences, traumas, and stories.
+Looking at the world through the lens of our personal past can prevent us from seeing the situation accurately.

 Your future is not limited by your past relationships and patterns.
-You own your story, it does not own you.
-And you can choose to write yourself a new story.
+You own your story.
+It doesn’t own you, and you can choose to rewrite it whenever you want.

-Decide to be curious and open-hearted, not rigidly attached to the way you’ve always done things.
-When something bothers you, be inquisitive enough to wonder why.
+Choose to be curious and open-hearted, not rigidly attached to the way you’ve always done things.
+When something no longer feels right, honor that emotional response and learn how to ask why.

 post by